-Centralines' maintenance planning approach is shown and explained in Figure 5-5 and Table 5-4.
+Centralines' current maintenance planning approach is shown and explained in the Figure 5-3 and Table 5-4Table 5-4.

-Group Element Description Maintenance Inputs Drivers and Assumptions Maintenance drivers and assumptions are balanced qualitatively by asset specialists to form recommended planned maintenance activities for each asset class.
-Regulations, Legislation, Specifications and Asset Performance Expectations Asset specialists review relevant regulations and legislation as well as manufacturers' specifications/recommendations for asset maintenance.
-The asset specialists weigh these requirements against the performance expectations of the assets and any associated risks to determine the required maintenance types and levels.
-Maintenance Planning Process Identify Maintenance Needs Maintenance requirements are identified by asset specialists.
-The asset specialist for each class of asset is tasked with assessing relevant regulation and legislation and the manufacturers' specifications for recommended maintenance types/levels.
-These 'base' requirements are then blended with the asset specialists' requirements for information gathering on the asset, the assets' individual performance requirements and history.
-Identify and Evaluate Options The types of maintenance activities performed are driven primarily by the requirements of the maintenance programme and the availability of technology/equipment and contractor resources.
-The asset specialist determines what type of maintenance will best meet the requirements and will be able to be delivered.
+Group Element Description Drivers and Assumptions Maintenance drivers and assumptions are balanced qualitatively by asset engineers to form recommended, planned maintenance activities for each asset class.
+Maintenance Inputs Regulations, Legislation, Specifications and Asset Performance Expectations Asset engineers review relevant regulations and legislation as well as manufacturers' specifications / recommendations for asset maintenance.
+The asset engineers weigh these requirements against the performance expectations of the assets and any associated risks to determine the required maintenance types and levels.
+Maintenance Planning Process Identify Maintenance Needs Maintenance requirements are identified by asset engineers.
+The asset engineers are tasked with assessing relevant regulation and legislation and the manufacturers' specifications for recommended maintenance types/levels.
+These 'base' requirements are then blended with the asset engineers' requirements for information gathering on the asset, the assets' individual performance requirements and history.
+Identify and Evaluate Options The types of maintenance activities performed are driven primarily by the requirements of the maintenance programme and the availability of technology/equipment

+Group Element Description and contractor resources.
+The asset engineers determine what type of maintenance will best meet the requirements and will be able to be delivered.
 Select and Schedule Preferred Option A formal process of recommendations, challenge, review and finalisation is followed to ensure outputs are optimal and deliverable.
-It is during this challenge and review

-Group Element Description process that contractor resourcing and budgeting is taken into consideration.
+It is during this challenge and review process that contractor resourcing and budgeting is taken into consideration.
 Maintenance Output Maintenance Programme The maintenance programme is the combined output of the maintenance planning process.
-It is an annually updated programme of work to maintain assets over the coming ten-year period.
-Types of maintenance included in the Maintenance Programme are described in Section 5.3.5.
+It is an annual updated programme of work to maintain assets over the coming ten-year period.
+Types of maintenance include in the Maintenance Programme are described in Section 5.3.5.